Tutorial - Recording audio playing on the computer

 Before recording for real, try to set sound levels by playing similar material from your intended source and monitoring it in Audacity, so that the recording level will be neither too soft nor so loud as to risk clipping.

-- Left-click in the right-hand recording meter to turn monitoring on.
+- Left-click in the microphone icon or right-click in the Recording Meter and select "Start Monitoring" to turn monitoring on.
 Click again to turn it off.

 See Meter Toolbars for a detailed description of what the meter display shows.

-Both the output level of the audio you are recording and the level it's being recorded at will determine the achieved input level of the recording.
+Both the output level of the audio you are recording and the level it is being recorded at will determine the achieved input level of the recording.
 Thus to achieve the correct recording level you should use both the recording and playback level sliders on Mixer Toolbar:

 and probably the volume control on the website or player software as well.
 It may be best to check that the Audacity playback slider and the website or player slider are turned up by about the same amount, rather than having one output slider way down and the other way up.